isaksamsten/briljant/docs/docs/index.md

 an open source
 framework for efficient and simple scientific computations in Java.
 It contains among other things:

-* a powerful (and efficient) 2-dimensional array abstraction
+* a powerful (and efficient) n-dimensional array abstraction
 * native *BLAS* and *LAPACK* sub-routines
 * a powerful `r`-like `DataFrame` and `Vector` abstraction
 * efficient machine learning procedures for _conformal prediction_,
 _ensemble learning_, and _data series learning_.

-(Planned): JRuby bindings

 ## Getting started